Changissnz/nu_merchant_principal/README.md

-An arbitrary feature that can be added to computational reference networks for any third-party agent is cease information flow after a specific number of edges that the agent has traveled.
+An arbitrary feature that can be added to computational reference networks for any third-party agent is cease information flow after a specific number of edges the agent has traveled.
 For instance, if threshold for cessation is exactly 1 edge, then the third-party agent has exactly two node options, based on information